 Then the Virtual FFS report arrived with a detailed explanation of all the typical FFS procedures and their recommendation of which would benefit me, why, and what variation of the procedure would best suit my physiology.
 It was like a breath of fresh air amongst all the questions I still had.
 The report suggested having similar procedures as the first FFS surgeon had suggested.
 The difference is that the FFS surgeon also suggested a couple of other soft tissue procedures, and one major bone procedure that the Virtual FFS report did not indicate.

 Less than a week later I had my Skype consultation with the other renowned FFS surgeon.
-In fact this surgeon represented a team of surgeons, FACIALTEAM, from Spain, opposite to a single surgeon doing all the procedures.
+In fact this surgeon represented a team of surgeons, FACIALTEAM, from Marbella in Spain, opposite to a single surgeon doing all the procedures.
 This consultation was the last one I had exploring surgeons, and it was the best for me.
 After the introductory small talk one of the very first things this surgeon told me was that he was going to look at my face from a clinical perspective and then said something along these lines: “opposite to all your friends and family that have told you that you’re fine and you don’t need anything done, I’m going to tell you what procedures can benefit you the most…” That totally clicked with me because every person I told I was considering surgery said exactly that; that I didn’t need anything done.
 The fact of having the consultation in Spanish also helped me better connect with the surgeon.
 When I finished this Skype call it was absolutely clear to me that my choice had to be either the other FFS surgeon or FACIALTEAM, but which?
 I just didn’t know at that point.

 At first I didn’t like the idea of having to travel abroad for surgery.
 The expenses would be much higher just by adding flights, accommodations, and food for the amount of time I’d be away.
 I was also concerned on what would happen if there were any issues, for example if I had to stay longer, say because of an infection, or if something happened after I returned home.
 How would I deal with these situations.
 But knowing that the experience of these surgeons was so much more extensive than anything I could have locally, it was worth all that.